 Eyton's Antiquities of Shropshire

 From 1854 onwards, the Rev. R.W.
 EYTON, Rector of Ryton, produced his "Antiquities of Shropshire".
-These were published in 12 volumes and included some maps and engravings of churches.
+These were published in 12 volumes and included maps and engravings of churches.
 However, the primary purpose was to publish in one place, the earliest records obtainable of Shropshire.

 Return to top of page